top of page

 • Radon is odorless, colorless, and tasteless.

-• Radon is a gas and because it is less dense than soil it will move upwards and can accumulate in your home and buildings.
+• Radon gas is less dense than soil so it will move upwards and can leak into homes and and buildings through cracks and openings in floors and walls.

-Within the home, radon gas becomes trapped causing it to build up and become a health risk.
+Within the home, radon gas becomes trapped causing it to build up to dangerous levels and become a health risk.

 Health Risks of Radon